 Based on the proposed amendments discussed above, the Exchange proposes several clarifying modifications to the Fee Schedule.
 First, the Exchange proposes to add a definition of "Platform Service" to the Market Data Fees definitions section of the Fee Schedule.
 The definition would provide that "a Platform Service is a type of hosted display solution in which a Distributor provides derivative products to Platform Service Data Users within their infrastructure.
-The service allows Distributors to make Derived Data available as part of a platform, providing users remote access to derivative products based in whole or in part on Exchange Data.'
+The service allows Distributors to make Derived Data available as part of a platform, providing users remote access to derivative products based in whole or in part on Exchange data."

 The Exchange also proposes to amend explanatory asterisks provided under the Program in the Fee Schedule.
 Specifically, the Exchange proposes to amend the paragraph following the first asterisk to reference the proposed Platform Service in addition to the existing references to the White Label Service and API Service.
 Additionally, the Exchange proposes to add references to Cboe One Summary after all references to EDGX Top in the paragraph following the first asterisk.
-Lastly, the Exchange proposes to add additional examples to asterisks two and three so as to explain the application of fees for Derived Data from Choe One Summary.
-These proposed non-substantive changes would provide clarity in the Fee Schedule based on the addition of the Platform Service and Choe One Summary proposed herein.
+The Exchange also proposes to add additional examples to asterisks two and three so as to explain the application of fees for Derived Data from Cboe One Summary.
+Lastly, the Exchange proposes to add an additional asterisk to state that Cboe One Summary data would be subject to the Data Consolidation fee set forth in the Fee Schedule.
+These proposed changes would provide clarity in the Fee Schedule based on the addition of the Platform Service and Cboe One Summary proposed herein.